Sandesh1999/C-lab/README.md

 # C-lab
-A bunch of c programs
+A bunch of c programs.
+Hope this will help you.